skunkforce/ai_omnAIProject_doc/README.md

 # Introduction

-Last update : 03.12.2024
+Last update : 21.02.2025

-The OmniProject is a project to design an USB-oscilloscope, that is much easier to handle than a normal oscilloscope and has a variable multichannel functionality.
+The OmnAIProject is a project to design an USB-oscilloscope, that is much easier to handle than a normal oscilloscope and has a variable multichannel functionality.
 Additionally, its integrated analyses make it accessible to individuals outside the scientific community.

 This document provides an overview of the various repositories included in the OmnAIProject.
 The first line displays the last update date, indicating the document's current temporal standpoint.